-As ever, Apple’s contentious walled garden keeps its software goodies for the fans, leaving just the basics for those who don’t own Apple products, and Samsung is following suit.
+As ever, Apple’s contentious walled garden keeps its software goodies for the fans, leaving just the basics for those who don’t own Apple products, and Samsung follows suit.
 The Galaxy Wearable app is limited to Android OS, and a handful of important features are further limited to Samsung hardware.
 Yes, iOS has the Samsung Galaxy Buds app but it doesn’t support the Galaxy Buds Pro.
 A software update may fix this though.

 The Galaxy Wearable app lets you cycle through noise modes (ANC intensity or ambient passthrough), toggle and customize touch controls, select from EQ presets, and more.
-The Galaxy Buds Pro are the first Samsung Galaxy Buds to support Samsung 360 Audio, which is an audio standard that takes head tracking and verticality into account when processing audio.
+The Galaxy Buds Pro is the first Samsung Galaxy Buds to support Samsung 360 Audio, which is an audio standard that takes head tracking and verticality into account when processing audio.
 Its functionality is limited to Samsung Galaxy devices and Dolby Atmos content.

-The Apple AirPods don’t have a dedicated app; instead, you must open the iOS Settings app, navigate to the Bluetooth menu, and select the AirPods to access various toggles.
+The Apple AirPods (2nd generation) doesn’t have a dedicated app; instead, you must open the iOS Settings app, navigate to the Bluetooth menu, and select the AirPods to access various toggles.
 From there you can disable or customize the double-tap command for either earbud.
 Other than that, you can change the name of your AirPods, adjust automatic ear detection, and select the right or left earbud’s mic for calls—or let the AirPods choose automatically.

 Unfortunately, both sets of earbuds limit firmware update access to certain operating systems.
-You can only update the Galaxy Buds Pro firmware from an Android device, and for the Apple AirPods you need an Apple device.
+You can only update the Galaxy Buds Pro firmware from an Android device, and for the Apple AirPods (2nd generation), you need an Apple device.
 This limitation alone may be enough to push you to one pair of earbuds or the other.